annnniexu/tp/docs/DeveloperGuide.md

 1. Shows all the commands the user can input
     1. Test case: `help`

-       Expected: All the commands and their format will be shown
+       Expected: All the commands will be shown